 The view from my terrace overlooking Guatemala City

-Is travel to Guatemala City safe, the largest Central American city?
+Is Travel to Guatemala City Safe, the Largest Central American City?

-Is travel to Guatemala City safe?
 Guatemala City is no resort and that's what makes it so special.
 You'll probably see a lot of articles telling you why not to stay in Guatemala City but not this one.
 Many travelers skip over time in the capital beyond the airport for the more popular travel destination of Antigua.
 Antigua is definitely worth staying and spending time in but you're surely missing out on these perks if you don't also make it to the largest city in Central America.

 Airport Proximity